Pros and Cons of Living in Mazatlan

 Expats, digital nomads and retirees living in Mazatlan responded:

 "I love the weather.
 It's only rained twice in the last 3 months.
 The beaches and Malecon are clean and beautiful.
 However the trash issue is obvious everywhere else although the city is making a noticeable effort.
 The stray dogs are an issue in town if you are a pet owner.
 The rent is super cheap but sometimes so are the amenities so don't expect to find a bathtub in any home and most hotels and remember, even with such affordable housing you get what you pay for in the end.
 The people are a mixed bag.
 But mostly great with foreigners because that's their bread and butter.
-I have only encountered a few anti-Americans and the young adult generation don't think twice about it," explained one expat living in Mazatlan.
+I have only encountered a few anti-Americans and the young adult generation don't think twice about it," said one expat in living in Mazatlan, Mexico.

 Connect